peevs99/DC-Water-LLM/README.md

 # App Link: https://wendyai-dcwaterllm.streamlit.app/

+# 🚨 Data Usage Disclaimer 🚨

+Important: The actual data behind Wendy AI is proprietary to DC Water and is not accessible to external parties.
+For demonstration and querying purposes, we rely solely on the publicly available ANNUAL report 2022 of DC Water.

+Reference: You can download and consult the ANNUAL report 2022 from here: https://www.dcwater.com/sites/default/files/annual_report_2022_FINAL2.pdf

+Await Wendy AI's response which will be displayed on the UI.

 # Overview
 Wendy AI is a specialized AI-driven customer service platform developed for DC Water.
 It's designed to handle various water supply chain operations and service-related queries, synergizing advanced NLP techniques, Large Language Models, and LLM prompt engineering.

 # Key Features
-RAG Application
+1. RAG Application

-Specialized Responses
+2. Specialized Responses

-Integration & Framework
+3. Integration & Framework

 # Technologies and Methods Used